 By using EBP, the role of crime analysis is more critical than ever.
 Law enforcement officers will become more effective in addressing the specific problems that they encounter by having a greater understanding of the particular nature of the crime.
 Law enforcement agencies should utilize the knowledge gained through the use of evidence-based policing to prevent and decrease crime (Mackenzie, 2000).
 Furthermore, within EBP, police should not only have the correct equipment and a sound understanding of law and procedures but that more emphasis needs a blueprint on how personnel should apply the strategies and tactics to achieve the best outcomes in crime control (Matrix Demonstration Project Team, 2016).

-The professor and chair of the Department of Criminology and Criminal Justice at the University of Maryland; Lawrence Sherman defines evidence-based policing as “the use of the best available research on the outcomes of police work to implement guidelines and evaluate agencies, units, and officers.”
+The director of the Jerry Lee Centre for Experimental Criminology and chair of the Cambridge Police Executive Program, Lawrence Sherman, defines evidence-based policing as “the use of the best available research on the outcomes of police work to implement guidelines and evaluate agencies, units, and officers.”
 Proactive efforts are essential and required to align the best practice and guidelines with accumulated research evidence.
 The process of putting EBP into practice by developing community and national guidelines allows the opportunity to assess the effectiveness of these guidelines police organization.
 Comparisons can be made across police units on their crime prevention effectiveness, providing the opportunity for national rankings of police agencies across the United States.
 Studies show that evidence-based research offers practical methods to bridge public safety, community service needs, and available funds together (Sherman, 1998).

 The growing demand for EBP is critical in ensuring current literature and evidence is effectively used to implement policing guidelines as well as successfully assess units, agencies, and police officers across the United States.
 Two types of research are involved in evidence-based research: basic research and ongoing outcomes research.
 Basic research looks at what works best when correctly implemented in the field, and ongoing outcomes research investigates the successfulness of each unit and their accomplishments.
 A feedback loop becomes valuable when combining these two types of research; this loop starts with the process of reviewing available literature and evidence suggesting how policing may be improved.
 This loop provides the opportunity to implement national and community guidelines.
 These guidelines offer measurable outcomes or practices police can follow.
 The effectiveness of the guidelines is assessed through ongoing evaluation from the time of application (Sherman, 1998).